Challenges When You Have A Bad Credit Score

 Credit Mix (10%) – the diversity of credit products you maintain

-Also worth noting is the your debt to income ratio might not be part of your overall credit score but it is something most lenders wil bel looking at when you are applying for a loan.
+Also worth noting is the your debt to income ratio might not be part of your overall credit score but it is something most lenders will look at if you are applying for a loan.

 The following provides the average credit score in Canada by age group: